This site requires a more recent version of Adobe Flash Player to function properly.

 Online travel services is highly competitive niche segment within the travel industry.

-- During the recessionary times of 2008-09, as travel declined, so did hotels occupancy rates (the proportion of hotel rooms occupied per year).
-To meet the operating expenses (since hospitality business has a significantly higher proportion of fixed costs), hotel owners resorted to offering discounts and lower tariffs.
+- During the recessionary times of 2008-2009, as travel declined, so did hotel occupancy rates (the proportion of hotel rooms occupied per year).
+To meet the operating expenses (since the hospitality business has a significantly higher proportion of fixed costs), hotel owners resorted to offering discounts and lower tariffs.
 This led to a drop in the Average Daily Rate (the average rate per night of hotel booking).
 Hotels bookings took a hit and adversely impacted the revenues for travel service providers.

-- At 19.7%, hotel Bookings offer markedly higher Revenue Margins (Revenue earned by the travel service provider as a percentage of the size of booking) compared to Air Ticket bookings (~2%) and Cruises and Car Rentals (9%).
-Hence, travel services providers make maximum profits from hotel bookings.
+- At 16.3%, hotel Bookings offer markedly higher revenue margins (revenue earned by the travel service provider as a percentage of the size of booking) compared to air ticket bookings (~2%).
+Hence, travel service providers make maximum profits from hotel bookings.

-- The hotels market in Europe and Asia is much more fragmented with smaller, independent lodgings compared to the US, where the hotel market is dominated by large hotel chains.
-Hotel chains are more likely to offer online bookings through their own websites, while online travel agencies such as Expedia are more appealing to small, independent hotels outside the US.
-Travel agencies stand to make higher revenue margins from independent budget hotels under their merchant business model, hence expansion into the hotel markets in Asia and Eastern Europe presents US based online travel service providers with growth opportunities.
+- The hotels market in Europe and Asia is much more fragmented with smaller, independent lodgings compared to the U.S., where the hotel market is dominated by large hotel chains.
+Hotel chains are more likely to offer online bookings through their own websites, while online travel agencies such as Expedia are more appealing to small, independent hotels outside the U.S. Travel agencies stand to make higher revenue margins from independent budget hotels under their merchant business model, hence expansion into the hotel markets in Asia and Eastern Europe presents U.S. based online travel service providers with significant growth opportunities.

 Threat from Online Search Engines